Tomato-dayZ/DayZ-SA-Tomato/README.md

 ## Installing
 #### Disable all other mods you use right now

+0. Check out this Link if you are using a 3rd party hoster they changed there Wiki since a user asked them how to Install this mod probs to them https://trugaming.com/wiki/index.php?title=DayZ#Server_Side_Mods hoefully this helps a little bit
 1. Copy DayZ-SA-Tomato to your Server/Client main Folder
 2. Copy SchnitzelPommes.bikey to your Servers keys folder
 3. Make sure YourServerFolder/DayZ-Sa-Tomato/Config/Admins.txt file exist (You can delete it Client side)